HIFU Risks & Side effects

 What do I have to do if I want to book an appointment?

 Before your treatment, you need to book a free virtual consultation.
 During your virtual consultation, I will show you slides to explain the HIFU procedure and answer any questions you may have.
-I will also send you a digital consultation form for you to fill out, checking your medical history.
+I will also send you a digital consultation form to fill out, checking your medical history.
 Once you are happy with your consultation, we can book your appointment.
 We recommend you turn up to your appointment with comfortable clothes and minimum or no make-up.

 How long does the treatment take?